DiamondsAndRust206/pizza-parlor/README.md

 Describe: Pizza()

-Test: "It should return a Pizza object with four properties for two toppings, size and price."
+Test: "It should return a Pizza object with three properties for two toppings and size."

-Code: const myPizza = new Pizza("bacon", "mushrooms", "medium", price 0);
+Code: const pizza1 = new Pizza("bacon", "mushrooms", "medium");

 Expected Output: Pizza {
     "firstTopping": "bacon",
     "secondTopping": "mushrooms",
     "size": "medium",
-    "price": 0
 }

 Describe: Pizza.prototype.price()

-Test: "It should return the price of the pizza after toppings and size are selected"
+Test: "It should return the price of the pizza after firstTopping is added."

-Code:
+Code: const pizza1 = new Pizza("bacon");

+Expected Output: 2